-Harvey, long retired, concluded his voicing career (and has been retired from his health career for 17 years).
+Harvey, long retired, concluded his voicing career (and has been retired from his health career for over two decades).
 However, he's not done using his voice.
-You will find him volunteering (as a tour guide/docent) at the Annenberg Community Beach House in Santa Monica, the Adamson House in Malibu, the Getty Center, the California Science Center (Endeavour/space shuttle), and the UCLA Mildred E. Mathias Botanical Garden.
+You will find him volunteering (as a tour guide/docent) at the Annenberg Community Beach House in Santa Monica, the Adamson House in Malibu, the California Science Center (Endeavour/space shuttle), and the UCLA Mildred E. Mathias Botanical Garden.
 Harvey lives with his partner Ann Hayman in West Los Angeles.

 Harveywas born on September 1, 1942, raised in southwest , and attended UCLA, where he was a disc jockey on KCLA (now KLA).
 In June 1964, he began a long career with the L. A. County Department of Health Services.
 He began teaching evening graduate classes in health at CSUN in 1972.
 While commuting, he was a pioneering KNX traffic tipster (" Los Angeles the Road Warrior") for Bill Keene and Jim Thornton.
 Harvey

 returned to radio, beginning a 20-year association with KNJO and KMDY (Comedy Radio), where he was an air personality, news and sports reporter, and public service director.
 He could also be heard doing live remotes from openings countless businesses, theaters, and public service remotes in Harvey .
 Ventura County